TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 5/Acts 5.23.md

 ---

-saying, The prison-house we found shut in all safety, and the keepers standing at the doors: but when we had opened, we found no man within.
+"We found the prison shut and locked, and the guards standing before the doors, but when we opened them, we found no one inside!"